apptainer/singularity-userdocs/cloud_library.rst

 Searching the Library for Containers
 ------------------------------------

-When it come to searching the library, you could always go to: https://cloud.sylabs.io/library and search from there.
+When it comes to searching the library, you could always go to: https://cloud.sylabs.io/library and search from there.
 Or you can use ``singularity search <container/user>``, this will search the library for the ``<container/user>``.

 Using the CLI Search
 --------------------

-Here is a example for searching the library for ``centos``:
+Here is an example for searching the library for ``centos``:

 .. code-block:: console